JereKuusela/valheim-expand_world/publish/README.md

 - altitudeMultiplier: Multiplier to the terrain altitude (relative to the water level).
 - forestMultiplier: Multiplier to the global forest multiplier.
 Using this requires an extra biome check which will lower the performance.
 - environments: List of available environments (weathers) and their relative chances.
 - paint: Default terrain paint. r = dirt, g = cultivated, b = paved, a = does nothing.
 Values from 0.0 to 1.0.
+Using this will lower the performance.
 - color: Terrain style.
 Not fully sure how this works but the color value somehow determines which default biome terrain style to use.
 - mapColorMultiplier (default: `1.0`): Changes how quickly the terrain altitude affects the map color.
 Increasing the value can be useful for low altitude biomes to show the altitude differences better.
 Lowering the value can be useful for high altitude biomes to reduce amount of white color (from mountain altitudes).
 Negative value can be useful for underwater biomes to show the map color (normally all underwater areas get blueish color).
 - mapColor: Color in the minimap (red, green, blue, alpha).